Investigate violating cases

 We can also apply both Log and Control filters together to further refine the results.

-To investigate a violation, double-click a case from the list.
+We can investigate violations of template-based controls (controls based on templates) from the Violations page.
 For example, under the CAD Validity control, we may wish to review the events that occurred in Case 2249.
-Double-click a row to investigate the case violation.
+Double-click the row to open the case.

 The Case Investigation page provides a summary of the compliance results for the selected case.